 Cardiac and Pulmonary rehab is a clinically supervised exercise program.
 Patients are admitted to the Appalachian Cardiopulmonary Rehabilitation Program (ACRP) after being referred by a physician and the patient’s medical records have been reviewed by the ACRP team.
 A patient who has, or has had one or more of the following conditions may be an appropriate candidate for the program.

-- Myocardial infarction (heart attack)
+- Acute Myocardial Infarction (heart attack) within last 12 months

-- Angina Pectoris (chest pain)
+- Stable Angina Pectoris (chest pain) with current symptoms

 - Peripheral Arterial Disease (PAD with symptoms)

-This involves a comprehensive evaluation by the ACRP team and/or patient’s physicians and may include:
+A comprehensive evaluation by the ACRP team and/or patient’s physicians and may include: